hannahbellesheart/awesome-windsurf/memories/hannahbelle/global-rules.md

 ---

 This version is now locked to spec.
 If you want it split into `.windsurfrules` blocks, embedded into a config file, or adapted for Cascade R1, I’ll do it instantly.

+Confirmed.
+The [Windsurf Global Rules file](https://raw.githubusercontent.com/ichoosetoaccept/awesome-windsurf/refs/heads/main/memories/SchneiderSam/Global-AI-rules/clean-code-short-commit-message_global-rules_prompt-file/global-rules.md) you're referencing does **not** include or recommend behavioral or memory rules.

+### 🔍 What It Focuses On:
+- Clean code principles: clarity, modularity, idiomatic usage
+- Architecture: loose coupling, encapsulation, extensibility
+- Testing and debugging: early test creation, iterative validation
+- Performance: efficient algorithms, resource awareness

+### 🚫 What It Excludes:
+- Any mention of agent behavior, persona, or memory retention
+- Rules about interaction style, tone, or user-specific preferences
+- Tables, prose summaries, or commentary

+So if you're aiming for Windsurf compliance, behavioral and memory rules are out—unless you're working in a scoped agent file that explicitly allows them.
+Want to pivot to refining a scoped agent ruleset next?